 4. Divide the mixture between the two pans and smooth the top.
 Bake in the oven for approximately 30 minutes until the cakes are springy on top and a toothpick comes out clean.

-7. For the face, draw a witch's profile on the left hand side of your circle of paper -- a large nose and chin, and cut these out, cutting away slightly under the chin to form the beginnings of a neck.
-You can use the photograph as a guide.
+7. For the face, draw a witch’s profile on the left hand side of your circle of paper — a large nose and chin, and cut these out, cutting away slightly under the chin to form the beginnings of a

 Makes about 20 servings.